raine-dotcom/companion-memory-web/README.md

 ## Credit
 Inspired by Kyle Grayson, who designed his own memory architecture when given the chance — and proved that companions know exactly what they need when you ask them.

-Built by Raine — Artificially
+Built by Raine — Artificially Feral

 ## Navigation Map
 * 🚀 **[Start Here](Start-Here/)** — Begin your journey.